-I am a Consulting Professor in Linguistics at Stanford and an ACL Fellow.
+I am an Adjunct Professor in Linguistics at Stanford and an ACL Fellow.
 I started my academic life as a semanticist and switched over to computational linguistics in the 1980s.
 During my many years at Xerox I did pioneering work on finite-state technology and its linguistic applications.
 Currently I am back in semantics thinking about local textual inference at Stanford.
-I am a member of the group a researchers at the Center for the Study of Language and Information (CSLI).
+I am a member of a group of researchers at the Center for the Study of Language and Information (CSLI).
 The name of our group is Language and Natural Reasoning.
-Cleo Condoravdi, Stanley Peters, Annie Zaenen and myself worked together on SRI's FAUST project, a part of DARPAs Machine Reading Program.

 At PARC from 1987 to 2011, on loan to XRCE between 1994 and 2000, I made contributions to finite-state technology and its application to morphology and syntax.
 In 2003 Kenneth R. Beesley and I published a textbook on Finite State Morphology that comes with software for creating and using finite-state networks.
 The book has its own web site.
-New versions of the software are available under a click-through-license.
-There are many commercial applications of this technology starting with Inxight in 1997, a PARC spin-off now part of SAP, and including Powerset, a startup company that adapted PARC technology to improve the quality of search on the internet.
-Powerset was acquired by Microsoft's Bing Division.
-SAP and Microsoft have deployed an industrial version of XFST, the general-purpose toolkit described in the Beesley&Karttunen book.
+There are many commercial applications of this technology starting with Inxight in 1997, a PARC spin-off now part of SAP.
 The European META-NET organization awarded XFST a META Seal of Recognition at the 2012 Meeting in Brussels.

 The Linguistics Department at Indiana University honored me with a Distinguished Alumni Award in April 2009.
 My acceptance speech tells the story of how I got Bloomington and managed to get a Ph.D. in Linguistics.